Back to top The Fixery Opening times Contact What's a Fixery? Why? What can The Fixery do for me? Costs Can you fix…? Legal

 Why does Reepham need a Fixery?

-Lots of people are concerned about the amount of resources we use and the waste we generate.
-Keeping things working for longer is one small way to do something about that.
+Lots of people worry about the amount of resources we use and the waste we generate.
+Keeping things working for longer is one small way to do something about that, and it saves money too.
+We also fix lots of things that have sentimental value.

+Repair cafés like The Fixery are popping up all over these days.
 Young people have a handle on this.
 They’re increasingly opting to buy their clothes and gadgets secondhand.
 We can all do with a bit of that.

 What can The Fixery do for me?